 1. Use Reliable Job Platforms

-Start with national portals like Job Market Finland or your local municipality’s employment services.
+Start with national portals like Job Market Finland (TE Services), university career portals, and municipal employment services.
 These sites allow you to filter jobs by hours, location, and sector—saving time and helping you stay focused.

 2. Focus on Student-Friendly Roles